UncommonScripter/TheUncommonScripts/README.md

 LogCollector.ps1

 This script is similar to the Linux Log Collector but this is more refined and for use in the Windows environment.

+EnableDisable.ps1

+This script prompts you whether you want to disable or enable an AD account.

+InactiveUsers.ps1

+This script exports a list of AD accounts that haven't been active for 90 days.